KILTprotocol/docs/docs/chain/collator.md

 Once a new session key is generated, the collator must then link that key to its own account in order to receive rewards for producing new blocks.
 This operation is performed by submitting a signed extrinsic to the blockchain.
-Visit the [polkadot apps and connect to the peregrine network](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine.kilt.io#/explorer) (websocket address: `wss://peregrine.kilt.io`).
+Visit the [PolkadotJS Apps and connect to the peregrine network](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine.kilt.io#/explorer) (websocket address: `wss://peregrine.kilt.io`).

 `Developer -> Extrinsics -> Submission`

-1. Select your collator's KILT address as the extrinsic submitter (the *using the selected account* field)
+1. Select the collator's KILT address as the extrinsic submitter (the *using the selected account* field)
 2. Submit the following extrinsic: `session -> setKeys(keys, proof)`
     - `keys` -> the public session key (`0xda3861a45e0197f3ca145c2c209f9126e5053fas503e459af4255cf8011d51010` in the example above)
     - `proof` -> the proof of ownership.
 It can be set to `0x00`